ImNimboss/bigeyes/README.md

 ### BigEyes is a simple and extremely customizable surveillance system.
 It recognizes unauthorized faces entering its field of view and alerts you accordingly.

-### It is your personal CCTV system, and you can use it to monitor your home, office, or any other place you want.
+### It is your personal CCTV system, and you can use it to monitor private rooms in your home, office, or any other place you want.

 ## Setup